tsurdilo/temporal-patient-onboarding/README.md

 The demo is composed of three modules:
 1. The `onboarding-app` module is our app that runs the workflow and its activities.
 It also includes our onboarding UI.
-2. The `onboarding-services` module contains our services which the workflow activities are accessing.
+2. The `onboarding-service` module contains our services which the workflow activities are accessing.
 It is used to show workflow retries and compensation in cases of failures.
 3. The `onboarding-model` contains our domain model